Princely states of Pakistan: Nagar

 Nagar was another small valley state to the north of Kashmir and shared the language and culture of Hunza.
 In 1931 it had a population of 13,672, much the same as that of Hunza.
-On 18 November 1947 its ruler, Shaukat Ali Khan (1917–2003), who had come to the throne in 1940, joined his neighbour in acceding to Pakistan.
+On 18 November 1947, its ruler, Shaukat Ali Khan (1917–2003), who had come to the throne in 1940, joined his neighbour in acceding to Pakistan.
 They did this after resisting considerable pressure from Hari Singh of Jammu and Kashmir to enter into new subsidiary alliances with him.

-In 1968 Syed Yahya Shah, a politician of the valley, demanded civil rights from the Mir of Nagar.
+In 1968, Syed Yahya Shah, a politician of the valley, demanded civil rights from the Mir of Nagar.
 On 25 September 1973, not long after the Pakistan People's Party under Zulfiqar Ali Bhutto had come to power, the new government forced the last Mir of Nagar, Brigadier Shaukat Ali Khan, to abdicate his power, as with the Mir of Hunza, and like Hunza, Nagar was merged into the Northern Areas, although the Mir of Nagar was left with some of his purely ceremonial role.

 Amb

 On 31 December 1947, Muhammad Farid Khan, Nawab of Amb, acceded to Pakistan.
 Amb continued to be an autonomous state within Pakistan until 1969, when following the death of the Nawab it was incorporated into the North West Frontier Province (now known as Khyber-Pakhtunkhwa).
-In 1971 recognition of the royal status of the Nawabs by the Government of Pakistan came to an end.
+In 1971, recognition of the royal status of the Nawabs by the Government of Pakistan came to an end.

 A small state, in 1958 Amb was reported to have an area of 585 sqmi and a population of 48,656.

 Phulra

 Phulra was a khanate near Amb, with a population of about 8,000 and an area of only 36 sqmi.
 Almost all of its people lived in ninety-eight villages.
-Its last Khan, called Nawab abdul Latif khan.
-In 1949 the khanate came to an end when it was merged into the North West Frontier Province.
+Its last Khan was Nawab Abdul Latif Khan.
+In 1949, the khanate came to an end when it was merged into the North West Frontier Province.

 Dir

-The Nawab of Dir, Sir Shah Jahan Khan, sent troops to support Pakistan in the First Kashmir War of 1947, and he signed an instrument of accession to Pakistan on 8 November, but it was not until 8 February 1948 that his state's accession was accepted by Jinnah as Governor-General.
-In 1961 Yahya Khan exiled Jahan Khan and replaced him as Nawab with his son Mohammad Shah Khosru Khan, who was a Major General in the Pakistan Army, but the real control passed to the state's Political Agent.
+The Nawab of Dir, Sir Nawab Shah Jahan Khan, sent troops to support Pakistan in the First Kashmir War of 1947, and he signed an instrument of accession to Pakistan on 8 November, but it was not until 8 February 1948 that his state's accession was accepted by Jinnah as Governor-General.
+In 1961, Yahya Khan exiled Jahan Khan and replaced him as Nawab with his son Mohammad Shah Khosru Khan, who was a Major General in the Pakistan Army, but the real control passed to the state's political agent.
 On 28 July 1969, Yahya Khan announced that the states of Dir, Chitral, and Swat were being incorporated into Pakistan.